ScarredCodes/ecommerce/README.md

    2. save payment method in context

 # Seed sample products
    1. insert sample products to mongodb
    2. load products from db in home and product screen
    3. check product count in stock in add to cart

+# Load Products from MongoDB
+   1. load products in home page from mongodb
+   2. load products in product page from mongodb
+   3. use product api to check count in stock in add to cart